 The taste of drinking water is affected by its mineral content as well as the presence of chlorine, which is used to protect against potential bacterial contamination.
 Sometimes plumbing can cause a metallic flavor, especially if water has been sitting in pipes for many hours.
 Taste, however, does not necessarily indicate a higher or lower degree of contamination.
 At times, when conditions are right, algae blooms occur in our lake sometimes causing objectionable odors and taste in the finished drinking water.
 Although algae are removed during the treatment process, some of their metabolites may be left behind.
 The two most common metabolites are geosmin and 2-methylisoborneal (MIB).
 Even though these compounds are harmless, the human sense of taste and smell are extremely sensitive to them and can detect them in water at concentrations as low as 5 parts per trillion.
-To give you an idea of what a "part per trillion" is, consider this - One part per trillion is equivalent to one cent in 10 million dollars.
+To give you an idea of what a "part per trillion" is, consider this - One part per trillion is equivalent to one drop of water diluted in 20 Olympic swimming pools.